Table of Contents

 Description

-The X and Y coordinates of the datacube can only be regularly gridded in histogram fashion (for spatial XY-smoothing see ccdsmooth(1NEMO) ), however the Z coordinate has the property that it can take moments in this variable, pick a number of planes or planes with smoothing.
+The X and Y coordinates of the datacube can only be regularly gridded in histogram fashion (for spatial XY-smoothing see ccdsmooth(1NEMO) , for interpolating see also snapmap(1NEMO) ), however the Z coordinate has the property that it can take moments in this variable, pick a number of planes or planes with smoothing.

-The image cube is written as a standard image(5NEMO) file, and can be accessed by various other programs for smoothing, display etc.
+The output image is written in standard image(5NEMO) format, and can be accessed by various other programs for smoothing, display etc.

-Although snapgrid(1NEMO) can grid datacubes (e.g. X-Y-Z), snapgridsmooth(1NEMO) is probably easier to use, since it does not integrate along any lines of sight.
+Although snapgrid(1NEMO) can grid datacubes (e.g. X-Y-Z), snapgridsmooth(1NEMO) is probably easier to use, since it does not integrate along any lines of sight, whereas this program is more suited for taking moments along the 3rd axis.

 Parameters